 In order to strengthen the capital base of banks in India, the Reserve Bank of India in April 1992 introduced capital adequacy measures in banks, based on the capital adequacy framework (Basel I) issued by Basel Committee on Banking Supervision (BCBS).
-Initially, the framework addressed capital for credit risk, which was subsequently amended to include capital for market risk as well and the Bank was compliant with regard to maintenance of minimum capital for credit and market risks.
+Initially, the framework addressed capital for credit risk, which was subsequently amended to include capital for market risk as well.
+The Bank has been compliant with regard to maintenance of minimum capital for credit and market risks.

-Subsequently, the BCBS released the "International Convergence of Capital Measurement and Capital Standards: A Revised Framework" (popularly known as Basel II document) on 26.06.2004.
-Reserve Bank of India issued final guidelines on 27.04.2007 for implementation of the New Capital Adequacy (Basel II) Framework, which includes capital for Operational Risk.In line with the RBI guidelines, the Bank successfully migrated to the revised framework (Basel-II) from 31.03.2009.
+Subsequently, the BCBS has released the "International Convergence of Capital Measurement and Capital Standards: A Revised Framework" (popularly known as Basel II document) on June 26, 2004.
+Reserve Bank of India has issued final guidelines on April 27, 2007 for implementation of the New Capital Adequacy (Basel II) Framework.

+In line with the RBI guidelines, the Bank has successfully migrated to the revised framework (Basel-II) from 31.03.2009.
+The Bank has continued the Parallel run of Basel II framework continuously tracking the exposures and studied the impact on Bank's Capital to Risk weighted Assets Ratio (CRAR) on a quarterly basis.